Blinken in Morocco amid shifts in Mideast, NAfrica diplomacy | Law-Order

 Blinken in Morocco amid shifts in Mideast, NAfrica diplomacy

-US Secretary of State Antony Blinken was visiting Morocco Tuesday to discuss recent shifts in the diplomatic dynamic in the Middle East and North Africa that could upend some of the regions long-standing disputes.A day after an unprecedented gathering in Israels Negev Desert with the Israeli foreign minister and their counterparts from four Arab nations that have normalized relations with Israel, Blinken was holding talks with senior Moroccan officials to look at opportunities for expanding those ties.
+U.S. Secretary of State Antony Blinken called Tuesday for the expansion of new, major diplomatic shifts in the Middle East and North Africa that have upended the conventional wisdom about some of the regions longest-standing disputes.Visiting Morocco just a day after an unprecedented gathering in Israels Negev Desert with the Israeli foreign minister and his counterparts from four Arab nations that have normalised relations with Israel, Blinken met senior Moroccan officials to discuss opportunities for expanding those ties.

 - Country: